stacks-network/docs/src/pages/data-storage/indexing-server-extras.md

 ---
-title: Radiks server tips and tricks
+title: Server tips and tricks
 description: Some tips and tricks for working with a Radiks server.
 ---